openml/docs/docs/contributing/clients/Rest.md

-# REST tutorial
+# REST API

 OpenML offers a RESTful Web API, with predictive URLs, for uploading and downloading machine learning resources.
-Try the <a href="https://www.openml.org/api_docs" target="_blank">API Documentation</a> to see examples of all calls, and test them right in your browser.
+Try the <a href="https://www.openml.org/apis" target="_blank">REST API Documentation</a> to see examples of all calls, and test them right in your browser.

 ## Getting started